Relintai/pandemonium_engine_docs/usage/scripting/singletons_autoload.md

 Note:

-    Godot won't make an AutoLoad a "true" singleton as per the singleton design pattern.
+    Pandemonium won't make an AutoLoad a "true" singleton as per the singleton design pattern.
 It may still be instanced more than once by the user if desired.

 Tip: